Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Salim Syed

-Thanks so much guys.
-Thanks Pascal for all the clarity.
-I guess a few from me on multiple sclerosis on 8188, if I can, one, can you just, I presume you have, you submitted to the late breaker for Ian and they are going to find out at some point, whether that is been accepted or not.
-If we are going to get the data, can you tell us how your, since it is so close to how you are thinking about displaying that data, not what the data is, but how are we going to get that data?
-It is going to still be long like the ECTRIMS data or it is going to be more granular.
+Thanks, Pascal, for all the clarity.
+I guess a few from me on multiple sclerosis on ATA188, if I can.
+One, can you just - I presume you submitted a late-breaker for EAN, and you are going to find out, at some point, whether that is been accepted or not.
+If we are going to get the data at EAN, can you tell us how you are - since it is so close now, how are you thinking about displaying that data?
+Not what the data is, but how are we going to get that data?
+Is it going to still be lumped like the ECTRIMS data?
+Or is it going to be more granular?
 That is the first question.

-And then the second question I had was just on the clinical trials.gov update, which looks like in March of this year, you guys up the trial for the phase one AK188 from 72 patients to 97 patients.
-And I’m wondering why you did that, the implications coming out of that.
-And then lastly, how much data do you need based on your discussions with their regulators?
-Press to file it early on ETA 188, if you show up reversal disability from baseline.
-Thank you.
+And then the second question I had was just on the clinicaltrials.gov update, which looks like in March of this year you guys upped the trial for the Phase I ATA188 from 72 patients to 97 patients.
+And I'm wondering why you did that, the implications coming out of that.

+And then lastly, how much data do you need based on your discussions with the regulators, perhaps, to file early on ATA188, if you show reversal on disability from baseline?

 Pascal Touchon

-Thank you Salim, very good question.
-Thank you and appreciate that.
-AJ do you want to take this question I will chime in if needed.
+Thank you, Salim.
+A very detailed question, and thank you, I appreciate that.
+AJ, do you want to take this question?
+I will chime in, if needed.

-Sure, thanks Salim, we have submitted to EAM for a late breaker and we are waiting to efficient is as everyone else’s.
-Quite frankly, for the late breakers and in terms of the question on how we are going to be presenting.
+Sure.
+So thanks, Salim.
+I think - yes, so we have submitted to EAN for a late breaker, and we are waiting for decision as everyone else is, quite frankly, for the late breakers.
+And in terms of the question on how we are going to be presenting there, we are certainly going to be giving more detailed information.

-We are certainly going to be giving more detailed information, because as the data is matured, we are able to now ask you to provide that level of detail and to kind of reinforce the notion.
-One of the biggest questions we continue to be asked is what did the disability assessments look like?
-And we will be providing detail on those both by a composite fields as well as by individual disability scale.
+Because as the data has matured, we are able to, now, actually provide that level of detail.
+And to kind of reinforce the notion, one of the biggest questions we continue to be asked is what were the - what do the disability assessments look like?
+And we will be providing detail on those, both by composite scales as well as by individual disability scales.

-In terms of the patient’s enrollment numbers, part of what we are doing here is, we have set up the design of that study to allow us to have various elements of adaptive design, so that if we see any elements of clinical signal or biological signals in the course of that study, we are able to adapt the design and essentially targeted towards potentially more meaningful statistical outcomes.
+In terms of the patient enrollment numbers, part of what we - what we are doing here is we have set up the design of that study to allow us to have various elements of adaptive design, so that if we see any elements of clinical signal or biological signals in the course of that study, we are able to adapt the design and essentially target it towards potentially more meaningful statistical outcomes.

-So, it is really an element of flexibility that you are seeing there as opposed to a specific need or driver that says we need to add more patients.
-It is meant to allow us the flexibility so that we can power the study along the variety of different measures depending on how the cohort data work as well as how some of the blinded information looks like in the RCT.
+So it is really an element of flexibility that you are seeing there as opposed to a specific need or driver that says we need to add more patients.
+It is meant to allow us the flexibility so that we can power the study along a variety of different measures, depending on how the cohort 4 data look, as well as how some of the blinded information looks like in the RCTs.

-And, I guess the third question that you had was in terms of if we were to seeing reversal of disability then does that give us some kind of accelerated pathway?
-I’m not going to comment on a specific, whether reversal or a specific endpoint at this point.
+And I guess the third question that you had was in terms of, if we were to see reversal of disability, then does that give us some kind of accelerated pathway?
+I'm not going to comment on a specific - whether reverse or a specific end point at this point.

-What I would say is that, if we are able to show an efficacy signal, that would be a transformational product profile when you prove it out in later studies, then I do think that create significant opportunity for various conversations with FDA on some form of accelerated pathway.
+What I would say is that if there is - if we are able to show an efficacy signal that would be a transformational product profile when you prove it out in later studies, then I do think that creates significant opportunity for various conversations with FDA on some form of accelerated pathway.

-But all of that obviously has to be proven out a bit more in a randomized setting to be able to say that, there might be any kind of a salvage pathway there.
-But certainly, the potentially transformational profile would give us that opportunity.
+But all of that obviously has to be proven out a bit more in a randomized setting to be able to say that there might be any kind of accelerated pathway there.
+But certainly, a transformational - potentially transformational profile would give us that opportunity.

 Pascal Touchon

-Thank you AJ.
-What the study means, is really to aim transformative treatment of MS, and that is what we wants to bring the further development of that product in-line with the medical need in that population.
-Because as you know, no treatment today is really able to reverse decline or the just delaying, I mean talking about treatment at full MS. So there is really an unmet medical need and we really aim at addressing that unmet medical need.
+Thank you, AJ.
+And it is really what is important for us, Salim, is really to aim at a transformative treatment of MS. And that is what we would like to bring to further development of that product in line with the need, the medical need that is immense in that population.
+Because as you know, no treatment today is really able to reverse decline or they are just delaying the decline.
+I mean talking about treatment approved in progressive MS. So there is really an unmet medical need, and we really aim at addressing that unmet medical need.

 Operator

-And our next question comes from the line of Yigal Nochomovitz from Citigroup.
+And your next question comes from the line of Yigal Nochomovitz from Citigroup.

 Yigal Nochomovitz

 Yes.
-Thanks for taking the question.
-Can you just explain a little bit more what exactly is going to happen [indiscernible] that you have set for?
-What would be a successful analysis?
-So, - understanding of what you need.
+Can you just explain a little bit more what exactly is going to happen at [Technical Difficulty] that you set for, what would be a success from analysis?
+So understanding of what you need

 Pascal Touchon

-We have some challenge to hear you, but I guess you have questions about the interim analysis in Q3 2020 and what will be considered as success, isn’t it?
+Yigal, we have some challenge to hear you, but I guess you have questions about the interim analysis in Q3 2020 and what will be considered a success.
+Isn't it?

 Yigal Nochomovitz